 But we hadn’t considered that auditions for “The Voice of Indonesia” would take place that day!

 So, we scrapped our plans and took a look at the whole thing.

 Honestly, if I were a singer and decided to try out, I would be as nervous as hell!
 Here though, all we saw were really big smiles from everyone and friendly hellos.

-While there, we met David, who works at one of the local radio stations, and was helping the auditions.
+While there, we met David, who works at one of the local radio stations, and was helping with the auditions.
 We owe it to him that we could listen in on one of the candidates.
-Hopefully we didn’t make him too nervous and that he got one step farther!
+Hopefully, we didn’t make him too nervous and he got one step farther!

-We have no regrets about our decision to stay longer here and enjoying lazy days in Medan.
+We have no regrets about our decision to stay longer here while enjoying some lazy days in Medan.